peterhry/peterhrynkow.com/resume.md

 ## Overview

-Peter is a pragmatic engineering leader with a knack for motivating engineers, recognizing their strengths, and coaching them to reach their potential.
-He is adept at focusing teams on the right problems while challenging them to think bigger and deliver solutions that go above and&nbsp;beyond.
+Peter is a pragmatic engineering leader with exceptional skills in motivating engineers, recognizing their strengths, and coaching them to reach their potential.
+He is adept at focusing teams on the right problems while challenging them to think bigger and deliver solutions that go further.

 ## Work history